InfOmics/LErNet/README.md

 # stringdb_tax = 9606
 ```

-After, the function "get_stringdb" must be executed to map ENSEMBL protein ids into ENSEMBL gene ids.
+After, the function `get_stringdb` must be executed to map ENSEMBL protein ids into ENSEMBL gene ids.
 To perform the mapping phase a connection to BioMart is needed.

 ```R
 ret <- LErNet::get_stringdb( stringdb_tax = stringdb_tax, stringdb_thr = stringdb_thr, mart = mart)
 ```

-The function "get_stringdb" returns a list with 2 dataframe, one named "ppi_network" containing the PPI network and the second named "ensp_to_ensg" containing the mapping table of ENSEMBL ids.
-The first dataframe can be provided to LErNEt without the use of STRING.
+The function `get_stringdb` returns a list with 2 dataframe, one named `ppi_network` containing the PPI network and the second named `ensp_to_ensg` containing the mapping table of ENSEMBL ids.
+The first dataframe can be provided to *LErNEt* without the use of STRING.

 ```R
 ppi_network <- ret[["ppi_network"]]
 ensp_to_ensg <- ret[["ensp_to_ensg"]]
 ```

-The second step is to generate the genomic context, i.e. to find the genomic seeds () necessary to run the expansion phase through th PPI network.
-The function to perform accomplish this task is "get_genomic_context".
-The function takes in input the information retrieved from the GTF file (complete_positions), the list of protein coding genes and lncRNAs and a window in which to search for genomic neighbors.
+The second step is to generate the genomic context, i.e. to find the genomic seeds necessary to run the expansion phase through th PPI network.
+The function to perform accomplish this task is `get_genomic_context`.
+The function takes in input the information retrieved from the GTF file (`complete_positions`), the list of protein coding genes and lncRNAs and a window in which to search for genomic neighbors.
 The function returns a dataframe containing for each lncRNA one or more partner coding genes.

 ```R
 genomic_context <- LErNet::get_genomic_context(positions = complete_positions, lncgenes = lncrnaAll,
           pcgenes = pcgenes, max_window = 100000, strict_genomics = TRUE)
 ```
-It can be useful to show some basic statistics on the generated seeds
+It can be useful to show some basic statistics on the generated seeds:

 ```R
 # Number of genomic seeds